 During his 28-year career as inventor, entrepreneur, CEO and venture capitalist, Noubar has co-founded and helped build over 35 successful life science and technology startups.
 He was founder and CEO of PerSeptive Biosystems, a leader in the bio-instrumentation field that grew to over $100M in annual sales within six years from its first sales.
 After PerSeptive’s acquisition by Perkin Elmer/Applera Corporation in 1998, he was senior vice president and chief business officer of Applera, where he initiated and oversaw the creation of Celera Genomics.

-Noubar received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
-He has served as chairman of the Global Agenda Council on Chemicals, Advanced Materials and Biotechnology of the World Economic Forum as well as being a member of the Meta-Council on Emerging Technologies.
+Noubar received a Technology Pioneer 2012 award from the World Economic Forum (WEF).
+He has served as chairman of the WEF’s Global Agenda Council on Chemicals, Advanced Materials and Biotechnology and as a member of the WEF’s Meta-Council on Emerging Technologies.

 Noubar is a member of the corporation (board of trustees) of MIT and a member of the board of overseers of the Boston Symphony Orchestra.
 He also serves on the boards of the Armenian General Benevolent Union, the IDeA Foundation and the UWC Dilijan International School.
 Previously, he was a co-founder and board member of the National Competitiveness Foundation of Armenia, a private-public partnership dedicated to promoting economic development in the former Soviet Republic of Armenia.
 In 2008 he received the Ellis Island Medal of Honor, an award granted to outstanding Americans who have distinguished themselves as United States citizens and who have enabled their ancestry groups to maintain their identities while becoming integral parts of American life.
 He was a Great Immigrant honoree of the Carnegie Corporation in 2016.